UdelaRInterior/ansible-backuppc-client/README.md

 ### Client's backup configuration in the server

 Here are briefely described the role's variables that define BackupPC configuration of the client in the server.
-For a full documentation see [BackupPC documentation](https://backuppc.github.io/backuppc/BackupPC.html#Configuration-Parameters) itself.
+For a full documentation see [BackupPC documentation](https://backuppc.github.io/backuppc/BackupPC.html#Configuration-Parameters) itself, or the [config.pl.j2 template comments](https://github.com/UdelaRInterior/ansible-backuppc/blob/v3.0.0/templates/etc/backuppc/config.pl.j2) of the server role.

 The following flags define whether client and server are configured by the role: